AOrlov/kabanus/README.md

 ```

 ## Usage
 - If `ENABLE_SCHEDULE_EVENTS=true`, send a photo of an event poster to create a Google Calendar event (requires calendar credentials and ID).
+- If `ENABLE_MESSAGE_HANDLING=true`, send a voice or text message to interact with the bot.
+Mention the bot or reply to its message for a response.

 ## Utilities
 - `scripts/dump_chat.py`: Dump Telegram chat history to JSONL (see script for usage).

 ## VS Code Debugging
 A `.vscode/launch.json` is provided.
 Use the "Run Telegram Bot (src.main)" or "Debug Unit Tests" configurations from the Run & Debug panel.

 ## Notes